Frank-The-Tank/The-Proof-Testament/README.md

 2. To see the web app running navigate to "localhost:4200" in your browser.

 3. When you are finished with your current session make sure to end the NodeJS server session using CTRL-C in terminal/command line.

+### Additional Help
+If you are receiving the error "Error: Could not find module '@angular-devkit/core'" run npm install @angular-devkit/core --save-dev.
+This is a fix until the angularCLI develops release a patch.